Yes No Share to Facebook

 Summary Comment

 Negligence law involves the scrutiny of whether an individual acted without proper care and should be held accountable for the harm caused to another person.
 A component of the scrutiny into whether actions were without proper care involves the inquiry into whether the harm caused could be rationally seen as a possibility.
-If the harm was rationally unforeseeable, then negligence failed to occur.
+If the harm was reasonably unforeseeable, then liability for the harm fails to arise.